 For my first visit to India, I decided to do it right.
-Instead of dragging it out in the hot heat and crowded streets I opted for luxury.
-Reasons are twofold.
+Instead of dragging it out in the hot heat and crowded streets, I opted for luxury.
+The reasons are twofold.
 One, I am three years removed from backpacking full-time.
 Two, I wanted to see some highlights now and decide on what to return to see more of later.
 The Deccan Odyssey train offers this and then some.
 This is my Deccan Odyssey Train Review.

 Deccan Odyssey Train Review

 Listed as one of the top luxury trains in the world, I sold myself on this idea and booked the pricey trip.
 On the positive, flying there was super cheap as it was a part of my awesome Aeroplan mini RTW ticket.